 KP is the pilot gain representing pilot’s ability to respond to the error of the roll attitude.
 It is designed for the desired crossover frequency ωcΦ of the open-loop system YPΦYHs. e-τs is a pure time delay to account for the pilot’s cognitive responsiveness.
 It takes the value of 0.1 s in this research.
 TL, TD are the lead and lag time constants of the equalization term which reflects a pilot’s ability to predict a control input and the ease a pilot with to generate the input.
 The equalization term (TLs+1)/(TIs+1) is designed for the open-loop system YPΦYHs behaving like a delayed integrator around the crossover frequency ωcΦ.

 ωN,ζN are the natural frequency and damping ratio of the neuromuscular system associated with contraction of muscles through which control input is applied by a pilot.
-The suggested natural frequency is 10 rad/s in Hess’s researches on the structural pilot model [44, 45], accompanied with the desired crossover frequency of 2 rad/s.
-The suggested damping ratio is 0.707, while a proprioceptive feedback is closed to reduce the actual damping ratio to 0.15.
-In this study, the natural frequency is designed with ωN=5ωcΦ to achieve a balance between the neuromuscular system serving its function and rejecting the high-frequency disturbance, and the damping ratio is directly set with ζ = 0.15-0.3 in that the precision pilot model does not have a proprioceptive feedback.
+The suggested natural frequency is 10 rad/s in Hess’s researches on the structural pilot model [44, 45], accompanied by the desired crossover frequency of 2 rad/s.
+The suggested damping ratio is 0.707, while proprioceptive feedback is closed to reduce the actual damping ratio to 0.15.
+In this study, the natural frequency is designed with ωN=5ωcΦ to achieve a balance between the neuromuscular system serving its function and rejecting the high-frequency disturbance, and the damping ratio is directly set with ζ = 0.15-0.3 in that the precision pilot model does not have proprioceptive feedback.

 Fig. 9.
 Multi-loop compensatory control model of pilot.